 - Name or job title of employees responsible for maintaining equipment to prevent or control sources of ignition or fires.

-- Name or job title of employees responsible for the control of fuel source hazards.
+- Name or job title of employees responsible for controlling fuel source hazards.
 In addition, when you assign employees to a job, you must inform them of any fire hazards they may be exposed to.
 You must also review with each employee those parts of the fire prevention plan necessary for self-protection.